T2 Trainspotting: Filming

 Principal photography on the film began on 10 March 2016, in Edinburgh, according to Boyle.
 Filming was previously scheduled to take place in May 2016.

 Soundtrack

 The official soundtrack was released on 27 January 2017.
 It features Blondie, the Clash, Wolf Alice, High Contrast, the Prodigy, Queen, Run–D.M.C., Frankie Goes to Hollywood, Underworld, the Rubberbandits and Young Fathers.

 Release

 T2 was released in the UK on 27 January 2017, followed by rolling worldwide releases from 10 February 2017.
 The film was given a limited release in the US on 17 March 2017, followed by a wider release on 31 March 2017 in a few major cities.
 T2 also screened out of competition at the 67th Berlin International Film Festival.

 T2 Trainspotting grossed £17.1 million in the United Kingdom ($21.7 million).
 It grossed $2.4 million in the United States and Canada, and $18 million in other territories, for a worldwide gross of $42.1 million, against a production budget of $18 million.

+Home media

+T2: Trainspotting was released on Digital HD from Amazon Video and iTunes on June 13, 2017, by Sony Pictures Home Entertainment.
+The film was released on Ultra HD Blu-ray, Blu-ray and DVD on June 27, 2017.